anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Life is about accepting the challenges along the way, choosing to keep moving forward, and savoring the journey."</i>
+<i>"Know what's important and what isn't.
+Have the wisdom to know the right thing to do, the integrity to do it, the character to stand up to those who don't, and the courage to stop those who won't."</i>
 <br>
-<b>- Roy T. Bennett</b>
+<b>- Mark Goulston</b>
 </blockquote>
 </p>